AffineLabs/defi-sdk/README.md

 ### Configuration

-See .env.example and src/core/.env.example for the configuration values you will need.
+See .env.example for the configuration values you will need.

 ### Manual Browser Testing